60cod/english-tutor-ai/README.md

 4. Receive AI responses in both voice and text simultaneously
 5. Click 🔴 button to exit voice mode

+### Notes Panel Usage
+1. Click the 📝 button in chat messages to save notes with one click
+2. Use the 📝 icon in the top right to open/close the notes panel
+3. Utilize category filtering and search functionality
+4. Use note editing, copying, duplicating, and deleting features
+5. Use `Ctrl+Shift+N` shortcut for quick panel toggle
+6. Systematically manage important expressions and corrections

 > **Note**:
 > - Voice features are supported in Chrome and Safari, requiring microphone permission.
 > - **Voice mode recognizes English only.** (for improved speech recognition accuracy)
 > - Text input supports both Korean and English.
 > - It is possible to choose the speed and type of voice.
+> - Notes are stored in browser local storage and can be backed up/restored as JSON files.

 ---